A High Fiber, No Bake Summer Meal

 - Add rest of ingredients into food processor.
 Blend together until smooth.

 - You will need to stop 1-2 times and scrape down the sides and blend again to incorporate all ingredients and hummus is smooth.
+Set aside.

-Assemble Your Avocado Hummus Veggie Wraps
+How to Assemble Your Avocado Hummus Veggie Wraps

 1. Cut your veggies in equal sized strips.
 For the tomatoes, I prefer to remove the wet insides (the seeds and pulp) for a neater and easier to eat wrap.
 In the pic below, the red slices are tomato, not pepper!